 The Salthill Hotel

 Featuring amazing views of Galway Bay, this hotel is one of the best in Salthill.
-It is located close to the Promenade and is a short walk from the neighbourhood’s top attractions.
+It is located close to the Promenade and is a short walk from the neighborhood’s top attractions.
 It has a rooftop terrace, a fantastic pool, and a stylish lounge bar.

-Best Luxury Hotel in Salthill: Galway Bay Hotel Conference & Leisure Centre
+Galway Bay Hotel Conference & Leisure Centre | Best Luxury Hotel in Salthill

 Galway Bay Hotel Conference & Leisure Centre